-So that was done and TV arrived in Clarens to groot vreugde and great joy.
-The mense didn’t know it, but they had embarked on learning to speak Engels.
+So that was done, and TV arrived in Clarens to groot vreugde and great joy.
+The mense didn’t know it at ve time, but they had embarked on learning to speak Engels.

 And then it died.
 Wat de hel gaan aan?
+Telephone lines buzzed heen en weer.
 The battery’s flat.
 What battery?
 Ja, it has a battery to drive the repeater.
-O bliksem, so a roster had to be drawn up for all the townsfolk to take turns driving up Mount Horeb to change the battery and bring the flat one down to charge it.
+Wat!?
+O bliksem.
+So a roster had to be drawn up for the townsfolk – die dorpsmense – the villagers – to take turns driving up Mount Horeb to change ve battery and bring ve flat one down to charge it.
 Daily.
 Every day.
 (Moses se Moses, he only went up Mount Horeb once).

-Then there was peace on Earth and goodwill toward men.
+Then there was Peace on Earth and Goodwill toward Men.
 Except if men forgot their roster slot.
 Then there was hell to pay.
-Later a wind charger was installed so they didn’t have to change batteries every day.
+Later a wind charger was installed so they didn’t have to change ve batteries every day.

 fillums – motion pictures

-devil’s own box – duiwel se eie doos
+devil’s own box – duiwel se eier doos

-dominees oorsee – I’m guessing they sent preachers overseas to patriotically watch porn
+dominees oorsee – I’m guessing they sent preachers overseas to patriotically and dutifully watch porn

 vey fought – they thought